PaiGramTeam/SIMNet/README.md

 ## Requirements

-- Python 3.9+
+- Python 3.8+
 - httpx
 - Pydantic

 ## Example

-A very simple example of how simnet would be used:
+A very simple example of how SIMNet would be used:

 ```python3
 import asyncio